Sesleria: planting, cultivation, and care

 - Water

-Maintenance, pruning and care
+Maintenance, Pruning and Care

 While Sesleria proves to be very undemanding once well-rooted, during the first year after planting, you will need to ensure it is watered regularly but not excessively, especially during periods of intense heat or prolonged dry weather.
 It requires more water if conditions are too dry.
 Once established, it will become more resilient to short periods of drought.
-In winter, it will suffice with rainwater.
+In winter, it will make do with rainwater.

 Mulching (with flax straw, dry leaves, etc.) at the base of the plant will reduce evaporation in summer and thus the need for watering.